cssninjaStudio/vuero/documentation/elements/forms/switch/switch-block-thin-documentation.md

 ### Thin Block

 You might have to add a label to your switches in some cases.
-If so, use the switch block markup, which provides a nice and clean flexbox layout.
+If so, use the `V-SwitchBlock` component, which provides a nice and clean flexbox layout.
 See the code example for more details about usage.

 <!--code-->